-Qualifications, experience and expertise: Jessie is a Chartered Accountant with over 8 years experience across analysis, restructuring, corporate advisory, and deals in big four and market leading boutique accounting firms.
-She currently works in financial planning and analysis at Healius, an ASX listed Healthcare company.
-Jessie also provides mentoring for University of Technology Sydney business students.
-Jessie has had extensive exposure to governance issues through advising on boards as an external consultant and providing advice relating to compliance with directors' duties.
+Qualifications, experience and expertise: Jessie is a Chartered Accountant with over 8 years experience across analysis, restructuring, corporate advisory, and deals in big four and boutique accounting firms.
+She is currently Head of FP&A at Healius, an ASX listed Healthcare company.
+Jessie has had extensive exposure to governance issues through advising boards as an external consultant and providing advice relating to compliance with directors' duties.